collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

 Windows - Refer [here](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-windows.html)

-If all went well in the above installlation steps, let us now configure the AWS CLI.
+If all went well in the above installation steps, let us now configure the AWS CLI.
 You need to provide the Access Key, Secret Access Key and the AWS region that you want the K8s cluster to be installed.

 Run `aws configure`